 How to Avoid Chapter 7 or Chapter 13 Bankruptcy

-• Always seek counsel from a trusted attorney and see if you can even qualify for Chapter 7 bankruptcy.
+• Consult with an experienced attorney to see if you qualify for Chapter 7 bankruptcy.

 Learn All About Chapter 7 and Chapter 13 Bankruptcy Alternatives